 Although the VA loan is a federal program, the VA does not make direct loans to Veterans.

-The VA guaranty, also known as the VA loan guarantee, is a unique feature of the U.S. Department of Veterans Affairs (VA) home loan program.
 It is a financial guarantee provided by the VA to lenders who originate VA loans.
 The purpose of this guaranty is to encourage lenders to offer favorable mortgage terms to eligible veterans and active-duty service members, making homeownership more accessible for those who have served in the military.

 Here's how the VA guaranty works: